OpusVL/odoo-hmrc/README.md

 However our current contract's requirement is to provide a constant one, which is implemented in the `account_hmrc_constant_indicator` module detailed below.

+You will find it under Accounting -> Reporting -> Generic Reporting -> Taxes -> ESL Declaration CSV

 ### Current status and limitations

 * Currently this only outputs the two header lines.
 The algorithm for calculating the detail lines remains to be written.